sid115/nix-core/docs/introduction-to-nix/flakes.md

 Key parts of a `flake.nix`:
 - `description`: A human-readable description of your flake.
 - `inputs`: Defines all dependencies of your flake.
 Each input has a `url` pointing to another flake (e.g., a GitHub repository, a local path, or a Git URL) and an optional `follows` attribute to link inputs.
 - `outputs`: A function that takes `self` (this flake) and all `inputs` as arguments.
 It returns an attribute set defining what this flake provides.
 Common outputs are `packages`, `devShells`, `nixosConfigurations`, etc., usually segregated by system architecture.
+You can read more about flake outputs in the [NixOS & Flakes Book](https://nixos-and-flakes.thiscute.world/other-usage-of-flakes/outputs).

 ## `nix flake` Commands